fightforthefuture/phantom-dc-extras/README.md

 **Response format:**

-If your submission was successful, you'll get a JSON object containing `{'queued': { ... }}` back (where the elipsis is your data being echoed back at you.
+If your submission was successful, you'll get a JSON object containing `{"queued": { ... }}` back (where the elipsis is your data being echoed back at you.

 If a validation error occured, you'll get a JSON error object similar to this:

     {
-        'code': 1,
+        "code": 1,
-        'error': 'address1 and zip fields required.'
+        "error": "address1 and zip fields required."
     }